simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

     </p>
     <br>
     <ol>
-      <li>A current overview of available hardware can be found in the AX documentation: <br><a href="https://console.simatic-ax.siemens.io/docs/hw/supported-hardware">Hardware Support Packages</a></li>
+      <li>A current overview of available hardware can be found in the AX documentation: <a href="https://console.simatic-ax.siemens.io/docs/hw/supported-hardware">Hardware Support Packages</a></li>
     </ol>
 </div>